Don't miss these 5 top-rated movies screening around Dublin

 With their golden era long behind them, comedy duo Stan Laurel and Oliver Hardy embark on a variety hall tour of Britain and Ireland.
 Despite the pressures of a hectic schedule, and with the support of their wives Lucille and Ida - a formidable double act in their own right - the pair's love of performing, as well as for each other, endures as they secure their place in the hearts of their adoring public

-Catch it on the big screen at Regal Hacienda Crossings Stadium 20 & IMAX (5000 Dublin Blvd.)
-Friday, Jan.
-25 through Thursday, Jan.
-31. Click here for showtimes and tickets.
+Interested?
+It's playing at Regal Hacienda Crossings Stadium 20 & IMAX (5000 Dublin Blvd.) through Thursday, Feb.
+7. Click here for showtimes and tickets.

 The Kid Who Would Be King

-Set to be released on Friday, Jan.
-25, "The Kid Who Would Be King" already has a critical approval rating of 83 percent on Rotten Tomatoes.
-According to the site's summary of critic reviews, "'The Kid Who Would Be King' recalls classic all-ages adventures - and repurposes a timeless legend - for a thoroughly enjoyable new addition to the family movie canon."
+With an 87 percent critical approval rating and an audience score of 72 percent on Rotten Tomatoes, "The Kid Who Would Be King" has proven a solid option since its release.
+According to the site's summary of critic reviews, the kid-focused fantasy flick "recalls classic all-ages adventures -- and repurposes a timeless legend -- for a thoroughly enjoyable new addition to the family movie canon."